Temporomandibular Disorder (TMD)

 Temporomandibular Joint Disorder, or TMD for short, is a condition involving the joints, muscles, nerves and teeth involved with jaw movement.
 It could be related to one or all components.
 When not working harmoniously or in sync, or the chewing system is improperly aligned, a variety signs or uncomfortable and potentially painful symptoms may result for patients.

 The wide range of possible resulting symptoms is what has historically made correctly diagnosing TMD challenging.
-If Dr. Dyras or Dr. Hutcheson suspect TMD might be an issue, they will perform a thorough physical examination of the area and overall chewing system evaluating your jaw movement and noting any related tenderness or discomfort.
+If Dr. Dyras suspects TMD might be an issue, she will perform a thorough physical examination of the area and overall chewing system evaluating your jaw movement and noting any related tenderness or discomfort.

 There are a variety of treatments available to assist with properly diagnosing and alleviating some or all TMD discomfort, depending on the nature and severity of the issues causing it.
-It is important to work closely with Dr Dyras or Hutcheson to create a treatment plan that best meets your unique needs.
+It is important to work closely with Dr. Dyras to create a treatment plan that best meets your unique needs.

 Symptoms of TMD include: